PBRjr/Fantasy_Novel/Untitled.md

-Vale threw himself to the ground with a jolt, barely noticing the gravel surface tear the flesh from his palms.
+Vale threw himself to the ground with a jolt, barely noticing the gravel surface tear the flesh from his palms. *Did it see me,* he thought.
+He didn't dare check.
+He could hear shuffling coming from a few feet away, like someone was kicking their feet into the dirt out of boredom.
-Did it see me